HumanSignal/label-studio/docs/source/guide/helm_values.md

 ## Deprecated parameters

-Deprecated paramters no longer in use or supported by Label Studio Enterprise Helm charts.
+Deprecated parameters no longer in use or supported by Label Studio Enterprise Helm charts.

 | Key                               | Type   | Default Value | Description               |
 |-----------------------------------|--------|---------------|---------------------------|